Cryptolibertarian-id/Mastering-Typescript/README.md

 }
 ```

-If we put a number except zero will be considered as true :
+If we put a number except zero, negative zero and big integer zero will be considered as true :

 ```typescript
 if (1) {